dhis2/d2-i18n/README.md

 import { config, getUserSettings } from 'd2/lib/d2';
 ```

-## Change Locale
+### Change Locale
-Create a function changeLocale as below.
+Create a function *changeLocale* and *isLangRTL* as below.
 You should call this function in App loading phase.

 ```js
 function isLangRTL(code) {